OpenTechSchool-Brussels/interactive-installations-with-VVVV/README.md

-Generative-Art-Processing
+Interactive installations with VVVV
 =========================

-Material for the Generative Art Processing course.
+Material for the VVVV course.

-(@roman: self reminder to get back the updates from the french version)